The Egyptian Museum Cairo

 Amenhotep IV or Akhenaton

 Akhenaton or Amenhotep, as he was later known, was one of the most famous kings of ancient Egypt.
 He may have allowed his chief wife, Nefertiti to reign as co-regent.
-They were the parents of Tutankhamen.
+He was believed to have been the father of Tutankhamen.
+Nefertiti would have been Tutankamen's step-mother and probably his aunt.

 Ancient Egyptian boat